14 Mantras To Help You Build Positive Self-Talk

 Bring your awareness to your self-talk when you wake up, when you’re driving to work, waiting to be served at a restaurant, exercising, or lying down; use it every day, in all situations.

 When clients first come to me, this what they tell themselves day in and day out:

 "I don't want to feel overwhelmed.
 I don't want to feel full of anxiety and stress.
 I don't want to be rushed every minute of every day.
 I don't want my house to be full of chaos and unhappiness.
 I don't want my mind being consumed with negative thoughts and my body being filled with physical tension.
 I don't want to feel so tired and exhausted.
 I don't want to feel like I live in a whirlwind.
 I don't want to feel 'less' than.
 I don't want to just exist from day to day."

-I immediately become clear on what they don't want, so I shift their focus on what they DO want.
-Being a Law of Attraction coach, I know what we focus on expands, and what we send out will always return to us.
+I immediately become clear on what they don't want, so I shift their focus on what they do want by using mantras during difficult moments.
+After all, what we focus on expands, and what we send out will always return to us.